ArnoBen/datamining_itc/README.md

 1. Send search query to spotify containing `[track_title] [album] [artist]`
 2. Spotify provides json list containing track info.
 Keep id of 1st result.
 3. Send audio track analysis query containing the id from 3.
-4. Get tempo field and update database for the associated track
+4. Get features and update database for the associated track

 Repeat 1-4 for each track in the database.
 It is slow but effective.